 Bang on 9.30am, our guide for the day arrived to collect us from our riad.
 Issam, a friendly and well-dressed local, introduced himself before taking us to the van.
-Admittedly, I was happy to see only one other couple waiting inside — there’s nothing worse than being on an overcrowded tour.
+I was also happy to see only one other couple inside — there’s nothing worse than being on an overcrowded tour.

 Our first stop was to the awesome Koutoubia Mosque in the heart of Marrakech.
 You’ll come across many mosques when in Marrakech, but this one particularly stands out.
-It’s the largest mosque in Marrakech, and right by the famous Jemaa El Fna souk.
-We met our main guide there — a wonderfully warm local called Fouad.
+It’s the largest mosque in the city, and right by the famous Jemaa El Fna souk.
+We met our main guide there — a wonderfully warm local names Fouad.

-I immediately warmed to Fouad’s laidback yet informative style.
+I immediately warmed to his laid-back yet informative style.
 He gave us some interesting background regarding Islam, and the colonial influence of the French in Morocco.
 Fouad has a very direct way of storytelling — something I really like in a tour guide.
-He was open to answering all our questions, and gave sufficient time for photo-taking.
+He was also open to answering all our questions, and gave sufficient time for photo-taking.